aufdj/LZ77/README.md

 # LZ77v2

-LZ77v2 is functionally the same as LZ77, but new bytes are added to the sliding window with modulo rather than the rotate_left and rotate_right standard library functions, which take linear time.
+LZ77v2 is functionally the same as LZ77, but new bytes are added to the sliding window with the remainder operator rather than the rotate_left and rotate_right standard library functions, which take linear time.
 As a result, LZ77v2 is in most cases multiple times faster.
 Various other improvements have been made as well.<br>
 <br>
 To Compress:<br>